copernicus-mogley/zkav.club/README.md

 ### Support Zk Av Club

-Your support funds privacy-first AV training, volunteer recordings, and public archives.
+Your support funds privacy-first AV training, volunteer recordings, post-production, and public archives.

 Zk Av Club activities are made possible by contributions from organizations, communities and people who care about decentralized tech, open-source software, privacy and freedom.
 Please help us continue by donating to the addresses below.